Skip links

 Marketing Strategies

-• Pre-orders for New Models: Tesla helps customers to place pre-orders for upcoming models, creating hurry to buy.
+• Pre-orders for New Models: Tesla helps customers to place pre-orders for upcoming models, creating a hurry to buy.

 • Limited Production Runs: The company produces vehicles in limited quantities, making each model feel exclusive.